 Our needs are prerequisites to our happiness.
-Beyond our basic needs for survival, i.e. food, water and shelter, we all have needs to fuel us at a more emotional, spiritual level.
+Beyond our basic needs for survival, i.e. food, water, and shelter, we all have needed to fuel us at a more emotional, spiritual level.

 When you change or hide away your needs in a relationship, it may seem to work at first.
 However, once the heat of new love begins to cool and you've been overlooking your needs for some time, the cracks will slowly but surely begin to show.

 Unbelievably, many people are completely unaware of what their needs even are.
 They have lived their lives so hungry for acceptance, determined to fit into a ‘normal’ relationship, that they have totally neglected to find what it is that they want.

 Do you feel as though you are always putting the needs of others before your own in your romantic relationships?
 Do you struggle to ask for what you want, or feel guilty when you do?

 If this sounds like you, then maybe it’s time you asked yourself: ‘What do I need?’

 Listening to your needs and communicating them is an essential ingredient for self-love.
 After all, how can you ever be the recipient of true love in a relationship, unless you have learned to love yourself first?